kcrary/istari/docs/lib/bar.md

     bar_subtype : forall (i : level) (a b : U i) . a <: b -> bar a <: bar b

-Finally we can define a fixpoint operator on partial objects:
+Finally we can define a fixpoint operator on simulated partial objects:

     bfix : intersect (i : level) (a : U i) . (bar a -> bar a) -> bar a
          = fn f . ffix (fn x . f (laterf x))